seamustuohy/GTAS/README.md

 5. Use the generated jar under the apis-loader module to load one or more files.
 6. For example, to load one file:
 > java -jar apis-loader/target/apis-loader-0.1-SNAPSHOT-jar-with-dependencies.jar 10.txt
-7. To load all of the sample files, you need to provide two directories -- for the source files and one where the loader will place the processed files.  e.g.,
+7. To load all of the sample files, you need to provide two directories -- one for the source files and one where the loader will place the processed files.  e.g.,
 > java -jar apis-loader/target/apis-loader-0.1-SNAPSHOT-jar-with-dependencies.jar /tmp/keith_msgs/ /tmp/out/